Bug report #4375

-#7 Updated by Antonio Locandro over 5 years ago
+#7 Updated by Antonio Locandro almost 6 years ago

 Can't you do something like add a percentage around the point so the zoom actually works, it shouldn't be a difficult fix for developers to do yet it seems to be left out for some future release which I suspect will never come considering this issue was first reported 2011.
 This frustrates a lots of users which expect it to work.

-#9 Updated by Sandro Santilli about 5 years ago
+#9 Updated by Sandro Santilli over 5 years ago

 Sorry, the "apply a scale" wont work to zoom to a single layer if others also exist.
 Ideally for a single-point layer "zoom to layer" would just set center, not changing existing scale.
 The "apply an arbitrary scale" work for when no scale was set yet (ie: single point layer is the first layer being loaded).

 #10 Updated by Médéric RIBREUX over 4 years ago

 it seems to be fixed: in QGIS 2.13 master, I can "zoom" on a layer with only a point.
 If the point layer is the only layer loaded in QGIS, the map canvas is then centered to the point but the scale is not changed.
 When there is another layer (tested with another polygon layer), zooming on the point layer change the scale and put the point in the view.
 It is not centered on the point but the point is displayed.